NekowebWiki/WikiGen/README.md

 # WikiGen

-I bare bones static site generator made specifically for the Nekoweb wiki.
+A bare bones static site generator made specifically for the Nekoweb wiki.

 All content should be fully ported over now.
 However, more stuff may need to be done.